 Both Lucia and Giuliana speak glowingly about the culture at MongoDB.
 As Guiliana explains, the team is encouraged to work together on brainstorming sessions and lightning talks to compare notes and share their knowledge with their peers.
 “We’re also asked to take the time to explore new initiatives to help the CS program grow and find new ways to help our customers,” Giuliana adds.
 “This was already great before COVID-19 and became even more important when the pandemic affected our lives.”

 Giuliana also appreciates MongoDB’s benefit offerings such as the Emergency Care Leave, which helped to ensure parents would not feel guilty taking care of their children during the height of the pandemic.
 As a matter of fact, she adds, “None of the customer-focused or new-hire programs, trainings, or onboardings stopped; MongoDB simply adapted and pivoted with a great effort of creativity and relentlessness.”

 Lucia has some parting wisdom for those hoping to join the team: “Be comfortable challenging the norm and bringing your own perspective” she says.
 “You are the CEO of your portfolio, but it is essential to 'build together’ across the multitude of cross-functional teams here.”

-Interested in pursuing a career at MongoDB?
-We have several open roles on our teams across the globe, and would love for you to build your career with us!
+Interested in pursuing a Customer Engineering career at MongoDB?
+We have several open roles on our team and would love for you to build your career with us!